 Jon Moore is former spy on the run, now working as a mercenary.
 He has an edge many in his profession don’t.
-That edge is Jake Ellis, a ghost, or possibly a hallucination, who appears only to Jon.
+That edge is Jake Ellis, a ghost, or possibly a hallucination, who appears only to Jon and coaches him through missions.
 Things are going passably well until some very scary people start chasing them, and it becomes crucial to find out what the government did to Jon four years ago – and who Jake really is.
-I have such a hard time figuring out what else I can tell you without spoilers!
-SO I’ll just say that I love Zonjić’s art.
+When I first wrote this review, I had such a hard time figuring out what else I could say without spoilers, in a good way!
+I also love Zonjić’s art.
 It’s clean, crisp, and a perfect look for this noir conspiracy with a strong strain of the paranormal.

 Someone tried to kill a U.S. special forces squad.
 Specifically, the C.I.A., covering up some wrongdoing.
 Now the squad is on a mission to get their lives back no matter what the cost.

 You always have to be careful with books whose heroes are in the U.S. military and similar, because the U.S. has done some really bad shit in the world with its armed forces and spy agencies.
 So first thing is to remember that these guys probably aren’t innocent either.
 But this book is firmly on the side of the powerless, and I don’t just mean this team.
 I also appreciated seeing two men of color on this team, neither of whom are stereotypes, and Aisha herself who is an extremely complex and strong woman of color.
 If you’ve seen the movie, you should read this as a followup.
 Aisha is so much cooler in the comics.
 I liked her in the movie, but just sayin’.